 We require the help of all C Group parents/guardians to assist in the set-up of the board pads that keep our skaters safe during practice.
 This means you need to be at the rink by 5:30 pm on Tuesday/Thursdays & by 3:45 pm on Saturdays (we will get some help from the LTS Coaches/Helpers on Saturday but need to be quick as LTS goes right up tour start time).
 On Tuesdays/Thursdays as soon as board pads are up the Zamboni will flood the ice and you can assist your skater with whatever they may need to get ready for practice at this time.
 For our A & B1 families we need all hands on deck for your extra practices, particularly on Friday mornings.
 Many hands make light work and any delays in setting up the board pads take valuable ice time away from our skaters.

-BOARD PAD Video - please note that older non -velcro board pads are now marked with ink that says BACK PAD ONLY and we also have enough pads to start the AD-Mats at the Blue line.
+BOARD PAD Video Update - older board pads are now marked with ink that says BACK PAD ONLY and we also have enough pads to start the AD-Mats + BACK PAD ONLY Mats at the Blue line.
 We are safer than ever.

 Skaters Ready for Practice: